LIONS-DLT/lab-toolchain/carbon-demonstrator/README.md

 4. [Visualization](#visualization)

 ### Bill of Materials (BOM)
 The following BOM lists the essential components for building the carbon demonstrator.
-Beside this BOM you may need further equipment such as, cables (ethernet, HDMI etc.), electrical wiring, buttons and cable ties.
+Beside this BOM you may need further equipment such as, cables (ethernet, HDMI etc.), electrical wiring, buttons, 1-2 monitors and cable ties.

 | Material                         | Ammount | Reference                                                                                                                                       |
 |----------------------------------|---------|-------------------------------------------------------------------------------------------------------------------------------------------------|